halsted/udacity/README.md

 ![image](https://user-images.githubusercontent.com/7365421/190027139-f2b29f25-1013-421a-9f44-094ff7313425.png)
 ![image](https://user-images.githubusercontent.com/7365421/190027298-cb5b8734-4834-4ed3-bb58-8311148592c4.png)

 I created the animation file and it does detect vehicles.
-An earlier animation that I did lacked bounding boxes, but for the latest model produced an animation that detected many vehicles.
+An earlier animation that I did lacked bounding boxes, but the latest model produced an animation that detected many vehicles.
 However, my animation.gif file is 186 MB and I cannot upload it to this github repo.
 When I try to upload it, I get the message that the file needs to be 25 MB or less.
 I used FreeConvert.com to get my animation file to less than 25 MB and uploaded it as animation_compress.gif.

+## Summary
+This project took a lot of trial-and-error!
+Finding appropriate data augmentations and running training processes is very time consuming and uses much GPU time.
+In addition, my training processes crashed multiple times which was very frustrating.
+In the end, I was able to get a training with total loss under 2.0 and it produced an animation that detected many vehicles in an urban setting at night.